Ford LTD Crown Victoria: 1988 update

-After nine years in the marketplace, the LTD Crown Victoria underwent its first mid-cycle revision for 1988.
+After nine years in the marketplace, the LTD Crown Victoria underwent a mid-cycle revision for 1988.
 To (nominally) improve the aerodynamics of the exterior, the front and rear fascias were restyled, rounding the edges of the fenders slightly; while still protruding outward substantially, the bumpers were better integrated within the body.
 While the roofline and doors were carried over, other changes sought to modernize the design.
 Coinciding with enlarged taillamps (wrapping into the fenders), the trunklid was changed in shape (with a larger license-plate opening).
 The grille was lowered in height and widened, integrating the headlamps and turn signal lenses into a single assembly (the Ford Blue Oval emblem was enlarged and centered).
-The interior underwent a separate revision; the interior received an increase of wood trim (on LX-trim models), redesigned seats, and a more legible speedometer.
+The interior underwent a separate revision; the interior received an increase of wood trim (on LX-trim models), redesigned seats with pivoting head restraints on LX models, and a more legible speedometer.

 For 1990, the model line received further interior updates, necessitated by passive-safety regulations.
 For the first time since 1979, the dashboard and steering wheel underwent a complete redesign (reversing the placement of the audio and climate controls); a driver-side airbag was introduced as standard equipment (for all versions).
 To comply with federal safety regulations, three-point seatbelts were added to the outboard rear seats.
 Ford standardized many previously optional features to streamline production costs and increase the market appeal of the decade-old model line, including power windows and locks, tilt steering, and automatic headlights (AutoLamp); air conditioning was no longer a delete option.
 To further reduce production costs, the LTD Crown Victoria and Mercury Grand Marquis shared a nearly identical interior (with only detail changes distinguishing the two).
+The pivoting front head restraints on the LX models were dropped, as were the optional front pivoting vent windows, making the 1989 LTD Crown Victoria and Grand Marquis one of the last passenger cars to offer this feature.

 For its final year, relatively few changes were made to the LTD Crown Victoria for 1991.
-Ford changed the parking light lenses in color from amber to clear, last seen on the 1979 base-trim Ford LTD.
+Ford changed the parking light lenses in color from amber to clear, last seen on the 1979 base-trim Ford LTD, optional two-tone paint was discontinued.